toritsejuFO/darey.io-projects/project-12/README.md

 The goal of the project is to improve the work done in [project 11](https://github.com/toritsejuFO/darey.io-projects/tree/main/project-11) through refactoring to become more efficient with ansible configuration.

+This project makes use of, or rather builds on the same [ansible-config-mgt](https://github.com/toritsejuFO/ansible-config-mgt) repo used in project 11.

 ### Step 1 - Jenkins Job Enhancement

 - Created directory to store latest successful build from **ansible-config-mgt** job `sudo mkdir /home/ubuntu/ansible-config-artifact`